 Dr. Novoa received his bachelor and medical degrees from Harvard University.
 He completed his medical internship at Columbia University Medical Center and his dermatology residency at University Hospitals-Case Western Reserve School of Medicine.
 He then completed his dermatopathology fellowship at the University of Pennsylvania.
 Board certified in dermatology and dermatopathology, Dr. Novoa practices clinical dermatology and sees patients at the Hoover Medical Pavilion.
-His research interests include tropical dermatology, cutaneous side effects of targeted therapies, and the medical applications of artificial intelligence.
+He enjoys travel, reading, and practicing Brazilian jiu-jitsu.

 Boards, Advisory Committees, Professional Organizations